 - It is continuous with the tail of the epididymis.

-- Moves down the lateral pelvic wall in close proximity to the ischial spine.
+- Moves down the lateral pelvic wall close to the ischial spine.

-- Turns medially to pass between the bladder and the urethra.
+- Turns medially to pass between the bladder and the ureter and then travels downward on the posterior surface of the bladder.

-- Joins the duct from the seminal vesicle to form the ejaculatory duct.
+- The inferior narrow part of the ampulla joins the duct from the seminal vesicle to form the ejaculatory duct.

 Clinical Relevance: Testicular Torsion

-Testicular torsion is fairly common medical emergency, where the spermatic cord twists upon itself.
-This can lead to occlusion of the testicular artery, resulting in necrosis of the testes.
+Testicular torsion is a surgical emergency, where the spermatic cord twists upon itself.
+This can lead to strangulation of the testicular artery, resulting in necrosis of the testis.

 Diagnosis can be confirmed via ultrasound and colour doppler scanning.
-The main clinical feature of testicular torsion is severe, sudden pain in one or both of the testes, where the onset is often during exercise or physical activity.
+The main clinical feature of testicular torsion is severe, sudden pain in the affected testis which usually lies higher (due to the torsion of the cord) in the scrotum.